 The PSA test is a crucial screening tool in the early detection of prostate cancer.
 However, understanding what the results mean can be confusing.
 PSA, or Prostate-Specific Antigen, levels can vary based on numerous factors.
 Here, we aim to demystify PSA levels and what they might indicate about your health.

-PSA levels are measured in nanograms per millilitre (ng/mL) of blood.
+PSA levels are measured in nanograms per milliliter (ng/mL) of blood.
 Generally, a PSA level under 4 ng/mL is considered normal.
 However, a "normal" range may vary slightly from one laboratory to another.
 It's pivotal to discuss your results with your doctor, as interpretation may differ based on individual health profiles.

 Several factors can influence PSA levels, including:

-A higher than normal PSA level doesn't necessarily mean you have prostate cancer.
+A higher than-normal PSA level doesn't necessarily mean you have prostate cancer.
 Upon receiving a high PSA score, your doctor might suggest:

 It's essential to approach PSA test results as part of a broader diagnostic process.
 Elevated PSA levels require further examination, but they are just one piece of the puzzle.
 Comprehensive analysis, considering all factors and additional testing, is key to accurate diagnosis and treatment planning.